skatkov/stoic/README.md

 Existing software for journaling and note taking is too slow to load and filled with features I don' t really need.
 Plain-text files stored in cloud storage and edited througn nano is more than enough.
 But some recurring manual work was still required - create new daily file and  modify according to my template.
 This command line utility completely removes that manual work for me.

 Epictetus, great Stoic philospher and slave, once told to his students that "philosophy is something one should write down day by day".
-Hence name of this tool is a reference to this great human and hat tip to practical philosphy.
+Hence name of this tool is a reference to this great human and hat tip to practical philosophy called Stoicism.

 ## Brief
 After you run 'stoic' command utility will: